ABOUT: OUR MISSION FOR A GREATER FUTURE

 But Hyon and Jeffrey wanted their children to have a reason for practicing music.
 “They practice because their concert is coming up,” Hyon says.
 “They’ve made the commitment.
 When you direct your life toward a goal that is bigger than yourself, life has so much more to give back.”

-Hyon and Jeffrey also hope Maggie and Matthew will inspire other children to think about ways to make a difference.
+Through this mission, Maggie and Matthew hope to inspire other children to think about ways to make a difference.
 “They’re our next generation,” Hyon explains.
-She and Jeffrey have brought Maggie and Matthew to a variety of nonprofit organizations, including Kennedy Krieger and Johns Hopkins, to learn about opportunities to make a difference, empowering them to use their talents for the greater good.
+She and Jeffrey have brought Maggie and Matthew to a variety of nonprofit organizations, including Kennedy Krieger and Johns Hopkins, to learn about opportunities to make a difference.